 Colours in figures don't translate very well into B&W, consider changing for wider accessibility.

-FIX THIS
+In designing our color scheme, we have tried to select colors which differ sufficiently in luminance so that lines for positive and negative sentences can be distinguished easily both in color and in grayscale.
+A B&W soft proof of the figures is attached below.

 p.12-13: the 2 & 3yr-olds do not appear to respond in an adult-like way, even to positive sentences, particularly towards the latter end of the time window.
 Why might this be the case?

-This pattern of data—asymptotic looking below adult levels—Is not unusual in looking-time experiments with children (see e.g. Fernald et al., 2008).
-The difference in children’s gaze patterns towards the end of each trial is likely due to children’s more limited attentional focus compared with adults; likely children are losing interest in the stimuli by this point in the rialand are looking away from the target or the computer screen.
+This pattern of data—asymptotic looking below adult levels—is ubiquitous in looking-time experiments with children (see e.g. Fernald et al., 1998; 2008).
+The difference in children’s gaze patterns towards the end of each trial is likely due to children’s more limited attentional focus compared with adults; likely children are losing interest in the stimuli by this point in the trial and are looking away from the target or the screen altogether.

 p.16 - why was the time window 600-2600ms selected? p.21, why these specific early and late time windows?

-These windows were selected post-hoc, after seeing the data, to test whether the drop in performance seen early in the trial (for 3- and 4-year-olds in Experiment 2), and the improvement in performance seen later in the trial, was statistically significant.
-We have clarified this decision in the results section of Experiment 2. p.16-17 - Greater consideration of the model results would be helpful, for instance, is there any significant effect of sentence type in the 4yrs & adult data?
+These windows were selected post-hoc, after seeing the data.
+We intended this window choice as a test of whether the drop in performance seen early in the trial (for 3- and 4-year-olds in Experiment 2) and the improvement in performance seen later in the trial were statistically significant.

+After considering this comment, however, we made the decision to change the time window used for analysis throughout the paper to be more consistent with previous developmental looking time studies.
+A review of previous looking time literature (Fernald et al., 2008; Haith, 1993) suggests that it is reasonable to assume that children need 200 – 400 ms to program an eye movement depending on the complexity of the stimuli and the task, as well as some time to process the auditory stimuli.
+We selected a 300 ms onset time for the analysis window, in line with the recommendations in Fernald et al. (2008), and end the analysis window at 2300 ms. In Experiment 2, we bisect this window at 1300ms to look at the effects of early and late looking behavior.
+This adjustment did not change our key findings.
+We include one model of three-year-olds’ looking behavior in the original 600-2600ms window, but we clarify that this is a post-hoc decision made to test the pattern that we saw in the time-course plots of the data.

+p.16-17 - Greater consideration of the model results would be helpful, for instance, is there any significant effect of sentence type in the 4yrs & adult data?
 Also p.21-22, given the potential complexity of 3 and 4-way interactions.